HYDesmondLiu/B2RL/README.md

 # B2RL - Building Batch Reinforcement Learning Dataset

-Batch reinforcement learning (BRL) is an emerging field in the re- inforcement learning community.
+Batch reinforcement learning (BRL) is an emerging field in the reinforcement learning community.
 It learns exclusively from static datasets (i.e. replay buffers).
-Model-free BRL models are capable of learning the optimal policy without the need for accurate environ- ment models or simulation environments as oracles.
-Model-based BRL methods learn the environment dynamic models from the buffers, then use these models to predict environment responses, and generate Markov Decision Process (MDP) transitions given states and actions
+Model-free BRL models are capable of learning the optimal policy without the need for accurate environment models or simulation environments as oracles.
+Model-based
+BRL methods learn the environment dynamic models from the buffers, then use these models to predict environment responses, and generate Markov Decision Process (MDP) transitions given states and actions